InvincibleMiller/Label-Guard-2.0/README.md

 ## About

-Label Guard is a full stack Web App used to track violations and repeat violations within a restaurant setting.
+Label Guard was inspired by a few simple questions:

+- In any restaurant, how much is being wasted and why?
+- How many times was the health code violated this quarter?
+- How often are these violations occurring?
+- etc., etc.

+Restaurant leadership often asks these kinds of questions.

+Label Guard answers those questions (and many more) with precise data tracking and report compilation.

 It supports multi-restaurant administration, meaning that administration can host and track data for multiple restaurants using just one account.
-It obviously supports User Authentication, and it comes with a clean and modern dashboard to view and manage your restaurant's data: inventory, custom violations, and shifts.
-The app also comes with password protected form generation, on a per-restaurant basis so that restaurant's can perform "Label Checks" during any given shift, and thereby report findings to the app.
+That means Label Guard scales seamlessly with any multi-location operation.

+Restaurant administration has complete control over how their "location" is configured within the app, allowing them to define custom violations, products, shifts, report compilation settings, etc.

+All the restaurant has to do is integrate "finding checks" into their shift, and report the findings through the automatically generated form for their "location."

 ## Tech Stack